0layiw0la/0layiw0la/README.md

 <h1 align="left">
   Hi there 👋</h1>
   <p>
-I am Olayiwola, a Data Analyst who loves telling stories through data.
-My interests lie in the world of data science, where I enjoy exploring information and extracting valuable insights.
+I am Olayiwola, a Data Scientist who loves telling stories through data.
+My interests lie in the world of data science, where I enjoy exploring information and extracting valuable insights and building machine learning models that solve real problems.
 I am proficient in using SQL, Python, Excel, PowerBI, I enjoy the analytical process.
 My curiosity drives me to delve deeper into datasets, seeking meaningful patterns and trends.
 </p>

 * 🌍 Im based in Nigeria </br>